 This policy does not apply to information ESnet collects about the amount of data it transfers, or the speed at which data is transferred.
 Like most research and education networks, ESnet publishes such information (its ‘utilization’ and ‘performance’ data) openly, and in real time.
 This data is highly aggregated, and does not contain information about traffic flows specific to individual users.

 III.
 What Information Is Collected?

 ESnet captures and collects network monitoring data (“flow data”) for operational and research purposes.
 This monitoring data consists of electronic records that concisely characterize network transmissions.
 The records include IP addresses, port numbers, protocols, bytes transferred, timestamps, and network interfaces transited.
 ESnet also uses network intrusion detection systems (NIDS) that perform deep packet inspection to protect its systems and networks from attack.
-ESnet has the technical ability to collect more data, but only does so rarely—either in the process of testing or debugging network connectivity or performance, or in coordination with an ESnet site.
+ESnet has the technical ability to collect more data ad hoc and may do so in the process of testing or debugging network connectivity or performance, or in coordination with an ESnet site.

 IV.
 Why We Collect Information